The Five Deadly Venoms (1978) The Five Deadly Venoms / The Five Venoms / Wu Du / Ng Duk (1978/1979) ***½

 If you’ve been following along with me on my voyage of kung fu discovery since December of 2022, you might have noticed certain names cropping up again and again.
 Director Chang Cheh, of course.
 Screenwriter Ni Kuang even more so.
 And most importantly for my present purposes, a quartet of actors: Alexander Fu Sheng, David Chiang Da-Wei, Chen Kuan-Tai, and Ti Lung.
 Those latter guys were known back home as the Four Pillars of Shaw Brothers, although Western fans have inevitably dubbed them the Fantastic Four as well.
 Whether singly, in pairs, or occasionally en masse, the Four Pillars were guaranteed draws at the Hong Kong box office throughout the early-to-mid-1970’s.
 Sir Run Run Shaw ran his studio very much on the model of Golden Age Hollywood, and he treated his stars the way Jack Warner, Louis B. Mayer, and Carl Laemmle Jr. had, both for better and for worse.
 More than just about anything, Shaw valued the attractive power of a proven lead actor, and he made sure his pictures were cast accordingly.
 Although he was always on the lookout for fresh talent, he preferred to have at least one instantly recognizable face on every movie poster, too.

 Chang Cheh was therefore bucking well-established company policy when he proposed, early in 1978, to build a film around an ensemble of virtual unknowns instead.
 To be sure, all six of the men Chang had in mind were strong prospects.
-Two were accomplished acrobats; one was a practitioner of tai kwon do; four had trained at Taipei’s Fu Sheng Opera, which was functionally equivalent to training at the better-known Peking Opera schools on the mainland or in Hong Kong.
+Two were accomplished acrobats; one was a practitioner of tae kwon do; four had trained at Taipei’s Fu Sheng Opera, which was functionally equivalent to training at the better-known Peking Opera schools on the mainland or in Hong Kong.
 Even the one who came to Chang’s attention as the accountant for his Taiwan-based satellite production firm had been studying Southern Praying Mantis kung fu since he was fifteen years old!
 And all of them had played supporting roles of various sizes in this or that Shaw Brothers picture during the past few years.
 But even so, it’s doubtful that Shaw would have taken the risk had any director of lesser standing suggested it.
 Chang, it turned out, knew what he was doing, and The Five Deadly Venoms made stars out of all six of its lead performers.
 It was a new and strange form of stardom that the “Venom Mob” acquired, however, for it didn’t seem to adhere to any of them individually.
 For the next four years, any film featuring three or more Venoms would make good money, but would-be solo showcases for any of them?
 Not so much.

 The sifu (Dick Wei, from The Avenging Eagle and The Seventh Curse) of a clandestine kung fu school called the House of Venom is old and sick, and knows that he isn’t long for this Earth.
 He has trained no successor as such, for his conscience is haunted by the evil for which his organization has been responsible over the years, and he intends for the House of Venom to die with him.
 Nevertheless, the old man does have one last disciple— a kid by the name of Yang De (Chiang Sheng, of Shaolin Temple and Masked Avengers)— who has an important role to play in the sifu’s post-mortem plans.
 First off, in order to make amends for the House of Venom’s collective crimes, Yang is supposed to donate to charity the considerable treasure which the school has amassed.
 Mind you, that’ll be harder than it sounds, because the old master doesn’t actually have the loot in his possession.
 When his former right-hand man retired some years ago, he took the whole kit and caboodle with him, and no one has seen him or it since.
 So Yang has some detective work ahead of him right up front.
 But of at least equal importance is the matter of Yang De’s predecessors.
 Before deciding to pull the plug on the House of Venom, the sifu trained five men to an extremely high level of proficiency in one each of the five fighting styles developed by the school: Snake, Gecko, Centipede, Toad, and Scorpion.
 (Yes, you’re quite right.
 Only three of those animals are even potentially venomous, although some frogs and toads do produce toxic skin secretions.)
 Yang’s other mission is to find those five men (all of them now living incognito under assumed names, as is the way of the House of Venom, and unknown even to each other, due to the school’s tradition of having its students train masked), and to eliminate whichever of them have yielded to the siren song of evil.
 Now Yang De was trained in the rudiments of all five Venom styles, but he’d be no match for any of the senior pupils one-on-one.
 He’ll therefore have to join forces with the good ones in order to take down their wicked brothers.
 I’m not sure what he’s supposed to do if they’ve all gone bad; presumably he’s just fucked in that case.